dridk/cuterest/README.md

 ## from Source

-DB Browser for SQLite works well on FreeBSD, and there is a port for it (thanks to [lbartoletti](https://github.com/lbartoletti) :smile:).
-It can be installed using either this:

-    # make -C /usr/ports/databases/sqlitebrowser install

-or this:

-    # pkg install sqlitebrowser

-### Compiling

 Compiling on Windows, OSX, Linux, and FreeBSD are really easy.
 Just download Qt SDK from ...

 ## Twitter